-Azuki beans are used as red rice in celebration, and red Azuki bean has been said to have the power of amulet.
-Also on the day of the “Winter Solstice”, the day becomes the shortest in a year (around December 22), there is a custom that “Azuki porridge” called “Touji gayu”.
+‘Azuki’ means ‘red beans’, and ‘Gayu’ means ‘rice porridge’ in Japanese language.
+So ‘Azuki Gayu’ means ‘Japanese red bean rice porridge’.
+Azuki beans are used as red rice in celebration.
+Red color of Azuki beans has been said to have the power of amulet.
 From the winter solstice the power of the sun has revived, and Japanese people desire to strengthen our life with the sun.
+Hope you enjoy a peaceful moment with Japan tradition.

 HARUYA’s Rice Porridge

 100 years Japanese traditional architecture, HARUYA offers the opportunity to be familiar with Japanese culture through Japanese staple foods ‘rice’.
 Delivered from HARUYA own rice field, with salt for Ise Jingu, tasting grace of rich four seasons of Japan, HARUYA’s Rice Porridge is for you.

 100 years Japanese architecture called Machiya, “HARUYA Higashiyama” is.
 Located at Kyoto Higashiyama area, more than 12 million people visit in a year, it is within walking distance to Kiyomizu Temple, Gion and Main shopping district.
 15 minutes by subway from Kyoto station.
 In the morning and evening, we can walk along the small river and enjoy a pleasant stroll.

 4 different tastes of 100 years architecture, “HARUYA Umekoji” is.
 8 minutes by bus (15 minutes walk) from Kyoto station.
 Walking distance to two world heritage sites (Toji, Nishihonganji).
 One way bus stop to Kiyomizu Temple, Gion, Kinkakuji etc. Long-established Kyoto style such as Japanese garden, lattice, round window, edge side are respectfully inherited.